graphinx/graphinx/README.md

 ##### filesystem_modules.intro

 Path to a markdown file describing the module.
-The first paragraph will serve as the short description, while the `<h1>`'s content will serve as the module's display name
+The first paragraph will serve as the short description, while the `<h1>`'s content will serve as the module's display name.
+Additional metadata can be used by templates when put in the file's YAML frontmatter (put three dashes, YAML content, and three dashes at the begnning of the file)

 * **Type**: `string`
 * **Required**:  &#10003; Yes